thednp/vite-uni-rpc/README.md

 # vite-mini-rpc

-A Vite plugin for creating server functions with automatic remote procedure calls (RPC) generation, server-side caching.
+A Vite plugin for creating server functions with automatic remote procedure calls (RPC) generation, server-side caching and other server tools.

 ## Features

 - File-level server code isolation without using directives like `'use server'`
 - Automatic RPC generation for server functions
 - Server-side caching with single-flight requests
-- Built-in CSRF protection
+- Built-in configurable CORS and CSRF protection
 - Framework agnostic
 - TypeScript support